ovelindstrom/ovelindstrom.github.io/_posts/en/2024-11-15-to-dto-or-not-dto.md

  By following best practices and understanding the distinctions between DTOs, Value Objects, and Domain Objects, you as a developer can ensure more maintainable, efficient, and understandable code.

+ _This blog post is also cross posted at https://callistaenterprise.se/_